Anushka-N12/pdsnd_github/README.md

  - I then forked one of Udacity's repositories and made changes, practicing various commands in Git.

 ### Files used:
+ - Given datasets were downloadable resources as part of the "Introduction to Python" course.
-Datasets provided where of 3 cities in the USA: Chicago, New York City & Washington.
+ - They were 3 CSV files, of 3 cities in the USA: Chicago, New York City & Washington.

 ### Credits:
-Udacity, Bertelsmann
+Udacity, Bertelsmann (Scholarship Provider)